hupptechnologies/python-scrapping-demo/README.md

 # Scrap data using python
-	Scrap flipKart data using `beautifulsoup4` package and create json file for
+	Scrap flipKart data using `beautifulsoup4` package and create json file for below fields
 	```
 	price
 	productType
 	title
 	```

 ## Package for scrapping
 	beautifulsoup4